-Other receivables and government receivables are measured at amortized cost less impairments.
+Other receivables, prepaids and deposits are measured at amortized cost less impairments.

-Accounts payable and accrued liabilities, deferred government grants and license fee payable are measured at amortized cost.
+Accounts payable and accrued liabilities are measured at amortized cost.

 The Company has exposure to the following risks from its use of financial instruments: credit, interest rate, currency, and liquidity risk.
 The Company reviews its risk management framework on a quarterly basis and makes adjustments as necessary.